Makistos/playlistcat/CONTRIBUTING.md

 - Keep functions focused and small when possible

 ### Testing
-- Test both GUI and CLI versions before submitting
+- Test the GUI version before submitting
 - Ensure the application works with various playlist types
 - Test error handling with invalid inputs